Glucose Goddess hacks: 10 easy-to-implement tips

 Hack 2: Veggie starters

 When it comes to calories, think of them as guests at a party.
-Now, the ones from fructose can be a bit like gatecrashers – they tend to overstay their welcome and cause more trouble, especially when compared to their glucose counterparts.
+The ones from fructose can be a bit like gatecrashers – they tend to overstay their welcome and cause more trouble, especially when compared to their glucose counterparts.
 So how do you host this party right?

-With them, you’re not just filling up; you’re gearing up for a smooth ride on the glucose curve.
-They’re the pre-game to your meal that doesn’t just warm things up but sets you up for nutritional success.
-In this way, you can eat the foods you love, while still nourishing your body.
+With this hack, you’re preparing for a smooth ride on the glucose curve.
+Think of them as the warm-up act to your meal, setting the stage for nutritional success.
+This way, you can enjoy the foods you love, whilst still nourishing your body.

 Hack 3: Savoury breakfast